research-software-directory/research-software-directory/README.md

     docker rmi 1cf1300f8ff9
     ```

-1. We should rebuild (only) the docker container that we have updated, i.e. the one that was built from ``rsdnlesc/frontend``.
-To do so, we can use ``docker rm`` followed by the name of the container to remove the old container:
+1. We should rebuild (only) the docker container that we have updated.
+To do so, we can use ``docker rm`` followed by the name of the container to remove the old container, e.g. for the frontend container:

     ```
     docker rm tmpzed1arlrtr_frontend_1